 With only enough room for 25 diners at a time, the izakaya-inspired Omni is where you want to be for Japanese comfort food.
 Owners John Yip and Jamie Yeon have put together a tight menu alongside natural wines, watching their katsu sandwich already skyrocket to cult status alongside other dishes like prawn toast and the yakitori selection.

 Address: 359 Dominion Road, Mount Eden, Auckland 1024, New Zealand

 Opening Hours: Tuesday – Saturday (5:30 pm – 10 pm)

 Coming from one of Auckland’s best known chefs, Hayden Phiskie, Ada is one of the best new Italian restaurants in Auckland.
 That’s of little doubt once you scan the menu, which focuses on simplicity at The Convent Hotel, with dishes including beef short rib with nduja and walnut, and fazzoletti pasta with a white pork ragu.

 Address: 454 Great North Road, Grey Lynn, Auckland 1021, New Zealand

 Opening Hours: Thursday – Friday (12 pm – 3 pm); Tuesday – Saturday (5 pm – late)

 The Best New Restaurants In Auckland Tell The Story Of Aotearoa

-A great deal of the best new restaurants in Auckland are reining things in closer to home, committing to local stories and championing suppliers from both the North Island and South Island.
+A great deal of the best new restaurants in Auckland are bringing things closer to home, committing to local stories and championing suppliers from both the North Island and South Island.
 With the culinary scene increasingly looking inwards – an idea made more profound by COVID-19 – the potential to further the appeal of New Zealand produce has never been stronger.
-This is especially important because that the country is welcoming Aussie travellers back to show them what they’ve been missing during the COVID-19 pandemic lockdowns.
+This is especially important because the country is now welcoming fully vaccinated Aussie travellers back to show them what they’ve been missing over the past few years.